foundriesio/docs/source/rtos/branching.rst

   </manifest>

-Running ``repo sync`` after this happens fetches and synchronizes your local trees with the ``ltd-17.06`` branches in each of the Genesis projects named in the manifest.
+Running ``repo sync`` after this happens fetches and synchronizes your local trees with the ``ltd-17.06`` branches in each of the RTOS MicroPlatform projects named in the manifest.
 (See `repo sync`_ for details.)

 .. warning::

-   When this happens, **upstream Git history is rewritten** for Genesis repositories which have an upstream, like Zephyr and mcuboot.
+   When this happens, **upstream Git history is rewritten** for RTOS MicroPlatform repositories which have an upstream, like Zephyr and mcuboot.
 This happens because the next month's development branch is rebased onto a new baseline commit from upstream.

-   For more information, see :ref:`branching-sauce`.
+   For more information, see :ref:`rtos-branching-sauce`.

-.. _branching-monthly:
+.. _rtos-branching-monthly:

 Monthly Snapshot Branches
 -------------------------